ngkerry/hw10/README.md

 What did you do in each of the past five weeks?

-Week 1: Write proposal
+Week 1: Write proposal.
-Week 2: buy all materials and parts I’ll use
+Week 2: buy all materials and parts I’ll use.
 Week 3: write the code, connect all wires, make sure everything works perfectly, test with people.
-Week 4: laser cut wood to build mini arcade model, paint model Week 5: Present!
+Week 4: laser cut wood to build mini arcade model, paint model.

-## Completed Work

-Photos and videos of your completed final project!
+Week 5: Present!

 ## References and links